 Fir Class 2017/18

-Hello and welcome to Fir Class 2017/18!
-I hope you have all had a brilliant summer holiday - I can't wait to hear all about your adventures!
+Hello and welcome to Fir Class Autumn term 2!
+I hope you have all had a lovely and relaxing half term holiday - I can't wait to hear all about your adventures!

 This year in Fir Class is going to be full steam ahead and there are lots of exciting things planned in for this term already. let me tell you a little bit about the work we will be doing this half term:

 English - Our work in English this half term will be based around fairy tales and traditional stories and we will be writing our very own fairy tales.
 We will also be completing a very special piece of Christmas narrative writing based on the Michael Morpurgo story 'Coming Home'.